ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 **Important:**
 * Ensure that the firewall configuration on the selected VLANs does not block the management data traffic.
-* Ensure that all of the VLANs you select are in the same pod, because ESXi servers cannot be provisioned on mixed-pod VLANs.
+* Ensure that all VLANs that you select are in the same pod.
+ESXi servers cannot be provisioned on mixed-pod VLANs.

 #### FortiGate Physical Appliance 300 Series HA Pair

 You can also select whether to include the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
-For more information, see [FortiGate Security Appliance on IBM Cloud overview](../services/fsa_considerations.html).
+For more information, see [FortiGate Security Appliance on {{site.data.keyword.cloud_notm}} overview](../services/fsa_considerations.html).

 ## Order summary

 Based on your configurations, the estimated cost is instantly generated and displayed in the **Order Summary** pane on the right.
-Click **Pricing details** at the bottom of the pane to generate a PDF document that provides the estimate details.
+Click **Pricing details** to generate a PDF document that provides the estimate details.

 ## Procedure

-1. From the {{site.data.keyword.cloud_notm}} Catalog, click **VMware** on the left navigation pane, and then click **VMware vSphere** in the **Virtual Data Centers** section.
+1. From the {{site.data.keyword.cloud_notm}} catalog, click **VMware** on the left navigation pane, and then click **VMware vSphere** in the **Virtual Data Centers** section.
 2. On the **VMware vSphere on IBM Cloud** page, click **Create**.
    Ensure that you are on the **Create New** tab and that **New cluster** is displayed in the **Cluster Configurations** list.
 3. Enter the cluster name.
 4. Select the VMware components:
-  * If you are a business partner user, select a license bundle and any additional available VMware components.
+  * If you're an IBM Business Partner, select a license bundle and any additional available VMware components.
-  * If you are a non-business partner user, select the component, edition if any, and specify the licensing option.
+  * If you are a non-Business Partner, select the component, edition if any, and specify the licensing option.
   When you choose to Bring Your Own License (BYOL) for VMware vSphere Enterprise Plus, an {{site.data.keyword.cloud_notm}} ticket is opened automatically on your behalf to request the default vSphere licenses on your ordered {{site.data.keyword.baremetal_short}} to be replaced with your provided licenses.

-    **Important:** You are responsible to follow up with the ticket to ensure that you replace the vSphere license on the newly ordered ESXi servers so that the {{site.data.keyword.cloud_notm}} infrastructure grants the cancellation of the initially provided {{site.data.keyword.cloud_notm}} infrastructure vSphere license charge.
+    **Important:** You are responsible to track the ticket so that you replace the vSphere license on the newly ordered ESXi servers.
+This way the {{site.data.keyword.cloud_notm}} infrastructure grants the cancellation of the initially provided {{site.data.keyword.cloud_notm}} infrastructure vSphere license charge.
 To replace your ESXi vSphere license, see [Configure License Settings for an ESXi Host](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-1B128360-0060-40F2-A6F0-43CD2534B034.html){:new_window}.

 5. Complete the Bare Metal Server settings:
    1. Select the {{site.data.keyword.CloudDataCent_notm}} to host the cluster.
    2. Select the CPU model and RAM size.
-   3. Specify the number of Bare Metal Server.
+   3. Specify the number of Bare Metal Servers.
 6. If you selected the **VMware vSAN** component, complete the vSAN storage settings by selecting the **Disk Type and Size for vSAN Capacity Disks** and **Number of vSAN Capacity Disks**.
 7. Complete the network interface settings:
    1. Enter the host name prefix, subdomain label, and domain name.
-   2. Select the network interface to use:
+   2. Select the network interface that you want to use.
     * If you want to order new public and private VLANs, click **Order New VLANs**.
     * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and optionally the subnets.
     3. Specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.